s0rl0v/weather-k8s/README.md

 # ArgoCD configurations repo

-This repository contains manifests to boostrap kubernetes cluster with self-managing ArgoCD as well as with AWS Load Balancer controller, External Secrets, ArgoCD image uploader.
-Weather-app deployment also happens there.
+This repository contains manifests to boostrap kubernetes cluster with:
+* self-managing ArgoCD
+* AWS Load Balancer controller
+* External Secrets
+* ArgoCD image uploader
+* [Weather-app](/https://github.com/s0rl0v/weather-app) deployment also happens there.

-`apps-registry` directory contains ArgoCD apps, other respective folders contain configurations for the apps deployment.
+`apps-bootstrap` directory contains ArgoCD apps, `apps-live` directory is dedicated for workloads.

 Kustomization manifests are used to compose the desired configuration.